 - Let your children choose one or two after school activities, within reason.

 Don’t overschedule your children, but allow them to choose a few extracurricular activities.
 Let them choose a sport, a musical instrument, an art class, a church youth group, or other activities to do after school.
-Check that your children’s activities don’t conflict with one another, or arrange carpooling so every activity works in your schedule.
+Check that your children’s activities don’t conflict with one another, or arrange to carpool so every activity works in your schedule.
 Be sure to write down who needs to be where on your family calendar.
 Letting your children choose some special activities to do outside of school can get them more excited about the new school year!

-However you choose to spend your final weeks of summer, be sure to make the most of it.
+However, you choose to spend your final weeks of summer, be sure to make the most of it.
 Enjoy your time with your kids, take time to get everyone organized, and set your children up for a wonderful start to the new school year.